-Senator Charles Perry's much anticipated Senate Bill 3 has been introduced and, while the bill includes some good changes to the law, it also sends Texas back into an era of prohibition.
+Senator Charles Perry's controversial Senate Bill 3 includes some good changes to the law, but sadly, it also re-criminalizes THC, sending Texas back to an era of prohibition.

 Senate Bill 3 aims to significantly restrict the legal market for hemp products by banning THC and nearly all other cannabinoids.
 If passed, the bill would allow consumable hemp products to include only cannabidiol (CBD) or cannabigerol (CBG).
 The bill would also institute age restrictions for all consumable hemp products and require child-resistant packaging.
 Marketing and advertising would be limited as to not appeal to children and no products with any amount of any cannabinoid can be sold within 1,000 feet of a school.